niolabs/docs/docs/getting_started/README.md

     nio add logger simulator filter dynamic_fields

-## Explore Nio ##
+## Explore n.io ##

-If you don't have Nio running already, do that now:
+If you don't have n.io running already, do that now:

     nio_run